MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 ## Connect with the Azure Active Directory V2 PowerShell module
 <a name="ConnectV2"> </a>

+Commands in the Microsoft Azure Active Directory Module for Windows PowerShell have "AzureAD" in their cmdlet name.

-For procedures that require the new cmdlets in the [Azure Active Directory V2 PowerShell module](https://docs.microsoft.com/powershell/azuread/v2/azureactivedirectory), use these steps to install the module and connect to your Office 365 subscription:
+For procedures that require the new cmdlets in the [Azure Active Directory V2 PowerShell module](https://docs.microsoft.com/powershell/azuread/v2/azureactivedirectory), use these steps to install the module and connect to your Office 365 subscription.

+### Step 1: Install required software

+These steps are required once on your computer, not every time you connect.
+However, you'll likely need to install newer versions of the software periodically.

 1. Open an elevated Windows PowerShell command prompt (run Windows PowerShell as an administrator).